 Both the Mac and Windows versions of Bitdefender offer ransomware protection, ensuring designated folders cannot be attacked by modifying the files stored within.
-The Mac version offers welcome ransomware protection for Time Machine backups, ensuring Mac users have a clean backup to restore from if needed.
+The Mac version includes welcome ransomware protection for Time Machine backups, ensuring Mac users have a clean backup to restore from if needed.

-While using Bitdefender on both Windows and Mac machines, I didn’t notice any noticeable hit on my system resources, and both machines ran just as smoothly as they did before installing and running Bitdefender.
+While using Bitdefender on both Windows and Mac machines, I didn’t detect any noticeable hit on my system resources, and both machines ran just as smoothly as they did before installing and running Bitdefender.

 Bitdefender Antivirus Plus 2017 is $39.99 for Windows or Mac versions.
 The company also offers antivirus for Android devices.
-A 30 day free trial is available for all versions.
+A 30-day free trial is available for all versions.
 For more information, visit the Bitdefender website.

-In addition to speedy system scans, the app also offers real-time virus and malware protection, sitting in the background scanning files and apps as they are accessed and executed.
+In addition to speedy system scans, the app offers real-time virus and malware protection, sitting in the background and scanning files and apps as they are accessed and executed.
 The app also monitors URLs visited in the browser, actively blocking malicious URLs hosting viruses and malware.

-The same browser plugin that blocks access to malicious websites also helps users avoid falling for phishing attempts by websites that attempt to gather login and other personal information by impersonating popular sites such as PayPal, eBay, banking sites, and other websites that require logins.
+The same browser plugin that blocks access to malicious websites also helps users avoid falling for phishing attempts by websites that attempt to gather login and other personal information by impersonating popular sites such as PayPal, eBay, banking sites and other websites that require logins.

-Another cool bonus feature is the ability to create a rescue disk that can be used to clean a machine of malware that might prevent you from running Windows.
+Another cool bonus feature is the ability to create a “Rescue Disk” that can be used to clean a machine of malware that might prevent you from running Windows.
 If you purchase Kaspersky, I highly recommend creating a Rescue Disk and storing it in a safe place immediately, if not sooner.

 Kaspersky Anti-Virus is available for Windows and Mac PCs.
 They also offer security apps for Android and iOS devices.
-Kaspersky is priced at $39.99 for Mac, and $59.99 for Windows.
-Free 30 day trial versions of both apps are available.
+Kaspersky is priced at $39.99 for Mac and $59.99 for Windows.
+Free 30-day trial versions of both apps are available.
 For more information, visit the Kaspersky website.

 Avast Free Antivirus 2017